ChristopherBiscardi/snap-for-beginners/_input/02-scaffolding.md

 That's it for the default template.
 From here use the other chapters to learn more about various pieces of Snap.
 Later in the book we will go over Digestive Functors, which can be used to render and process forms with validation, and Heist, which has more splices (such as Markdown) an Interpreted and a Compiled library.

-[^prag]: This is a Language Pragma.
-There is plenty of information on them online if you search for "haskell language pragmas".
-[^rec]: The way we are writing this datatype is called "Record Syntax".
-[^auththing]: More on this in the Authentication and Routing chapters.
-[^splices]: More on splices in the Heist chapter